Officer describes fending off Capitol rioter at man’s trial

 “That’s not a position that anyone wants to be in,” Rathbun said.

-Webster’s lawyer, James Monroe, told jurors during the trial’s opening statements on Tuesday that Rathbun “started this whole thing” by punching Webster.
+Webster’s lawyer told jurors during the trial’s opening statements on Tuesday that Rathbun “started this whole thing” by punching Webster.
 Monroe asserts that a video shows Webster making a motion with his arm to goad Webster into fighting.

 “That was a motion to back up,” Rathbun said during the defense lawyer’s cross-examination.
 “That wasn’t a motion to move forward.”